celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/Glossary.rst

     interpret
         To execute a program in a high-level language by translating it one line at a time.

+    interactive
+        A type of program that receives input from end users while it is running, and might also display output on the screen for those end users (as distinct from text output shown in the console).

     low-level language
         A programming language that is designed to be easy for a computer to